Rajpratik71/eucalyptus-wiki/Block-Device-Mapping-Training.md

 * Use euca-describe-nodes to see which node is hosting the instance.
 * Start from the NC and work backwards 'grep'ing through eucalyptus logs to see how far the attachment request made it through the system.
 Starting with the NC, then SC, then CLC - 'cat /var/log/eucalyptus/nc.log | grep vol-XYZ12345' or search entire dir 'grep -l vol-XYZ12345 /var/log/eucalyptus/*' .
 * If the volume id is present on the NC check the logs for errors, if there are no errors in the logs, check '/var/log/messages and dmesg on the guest, confirm the guest has the proper PCI, virtio drivers, etc..
-* if volume id is not on NC, search SC logs to see if volume id is present: 'grep -l vol-XYZ12345 /var/log/eucalyptus/*'.
+* If volume id is not on NC, search SC logs to see if volume id is present: 'grep -l vol-XYZ12345 /var/log/eucalyptus/*'.
 If using HA, make sure you are searching on the SC which was enabled at the time of request.
 If so look for errors in logs related to creating or exporting the volume.
-* if volume id is not on NC or SC, search SC logs to see if volume id is present: 'grep -l vol-XYZ12345 /var/log/eucalyptus/*'.
+* If volume id is not on NC or SC, search SC logs to see if volume id is present: 'grep -l vol-XYZ12345 /var/log/eucalyptus/*'.
 If using HA, make sure you are searching on the CLC which was enabled at the time of request.
 If so look for errors in logs related to creating this volume.
-* if volume id is not on NC, SC, or CLC the request may not have made it to the cloud.
+* If volume id is not on NC, SC, or CLC the request may not have made it to the cloud.
 Check for cli syntax, proper credentials, and URLs (make sure you're talking to the correct system).
+* Increasing log levels to --debug or greater may provide more insight into where operations are failing in the system.